 Conspiracy Against Rights

-The crime of conspiracy against rights is punishable by fine and imprisonment for up to 10 years.
-If a death, kidnapping, or sexual abuse occurs (or is attempted) in the commission of this crime it is punishable by a fine, up to life in prison, or death.
+The crime of conspiracy against rights is a felony, punishable by a fine or imprisonment of up to 10 years.
+If a death, kidnapping, or aggravated sexual abuse occurs (or is attempted) in the commission of this crime, penalties will increase.
+Under those circumstances, it is punishable by a fine, a term of years in prison (up to life imprisonment), or death.

 Deprivation of Rights Under Color of Law

-In many ways, all of our laws are aimed at the protection of our fundamental rights.
-However, 18 U.S. Code, Section 242 provides specific federal criminal liability for those who act to deprive the rights of others under color of law.
+In many ways, our laws seek to protect our fundamental rights.
+However, 18 U.S. Code Section 242 provides specific federal criminal liability for those who act to deprive the rights of others under color of law.

 Example: The Rodney King Prosecutions

-Conspiracy against rights and color of law prosecutions can be complicated and contentious.
-If you've been charged with conspiracy against rights, or any other federal crime, it's in your best interests to contact an experienced criminal defense attorney in order to plan the strongest defense.
+Conspiracy against rights and color of law prosecutions can be difficult and contentious.
+If you've been charged with conspiracy against rights or any other federal civil rights crime, consider seeking legal advice.
+It may be in your best interest to contact an experienced criminal defense attorney to plan the strongest defense.